Save 40% Off An Annual Plan

 • Why Anyone Can Conquer It

-There is also plenty of information in between.
+There is also plenty of information and insights on lessons learned in between.

 ICE FISHING LAKE WINNIPEG

-It only takes a quick glance on the map to realize how large Lake Winnipeg is.
-That’s why the scope of this article focuses only on the southern basin.
-This is primarily from Gimli to Balsam Bay and down to the Red River.
-Due to location, accessibility, and accommodations, this is by far the most commonly fished area of the lake.
+It only takes a quick glance at the map to recognize that Lake Winnipeg is a massive body of water.
+Given its size, the scope of this article focuses only on the southern basin.
+This DIY guide is primarily based on experiences on the ice from Gimli to Balsam Bay and down to the Red River.
+Due to location, accessibility, and accommodations, this is by far the most commonly fished area of the lake – especially for visiting Americans.

 Lake Winnipeg Greenback

-As long as the ice is safe, there isn’t a wrong time of the winter to fish Lake Winnipeg.
-In fact, I’ve found success on Lake Winnipeg from January through the last week of March.
+As long as the ice is safe, there isn’t a wrong time of the winter to head up to fish Lake Winnipeg.
+In fact, I’ve found success on Lake Winnipeg anywhere from January through the last week of March.
 However, it’s important to keep in mind that each of these times comes with trade-offs.

 When determining when to go, be sure to consider the following: